TOMToolkit/tom_base/docs/targets/index.rst

 --------------------------

-Although almost all astrophysical targets share some descriptive parameters - such as RA, Dec or orbital parameters - the Toolkit recognises that each science case has a specific set of relevant parameters.
+Although almost all astrophysical targets share some descriptive parameters - such as RA, Dec or orbital parameters - the Toolkit recognizes that each science case has a specific set of relevant parameters.
 For example, for some science goals, a ``Target`` may have a measured period, while this may not be appropriate for an aperiodic object.

 For this reason, the Toolkit provides a ``BaseTarget`` class which supports both sidereal and non-sidereal celestial objects.